-In cases under Regulation 21.13.2(a), the following parties shall have the right to appeal to CAS:

-- (i) the Athlete or other Person who is the subject of the decision being appealed; - (ii) the other party to the case in which the decision was rendered; - (iii) World Sailing; - (iv) the National Anti-Doping Organization of the Person's country of residence or countries where the Person is a national or license holder; - (v) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and - (vi) WADA
+In cases under Regulation 21.13.2(a), the following parties shall have the right to appeal to CAS: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the other party to the case in which the decision was rendered; (c) ISAF; (d) the National Anti-Doping Organization of the Person's country of residence or countries where the Person is a national or license holder; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games: and (f) WADA.

-In cases under Regulation 21.13.2(b), the parties having the right to appeal to the national-level appeal body shall be as provided in the National Anti-Doping Organization's rules but, at a minimum, shall include the following parties:

-- (vii) the Athlete or other Person who is the subject of the decision being appealed; - (viii) the other party to the case in which the decision was rendered; - (ix) World Sailing; - (x) the National Anti-Doping Organization of the Person's country of residence; - (xi) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and - (xii) WADA.

-For cases under Regulation 21.13(b), WADA, the International Olympic Committee, the International Paralympic Committee, and World Sailing shall also have the right to appeal to CAS with respect to the decision of the national-level appeal body.
+In cases under Regulation 21.13.2(b), the parties having the right to appeal to the national-level appeal body shall be as provided in the National Anti-Doping Organization's rules but, at a minimum, shall include the following parties: (a) the Athlete or other Person who is the subject of the decision being appealed: (b) the other party to the case in which the decision was rendered; (c) ISAF; (d) the National Anti-Doping Organization of the Person's country of residence; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and (f) WADA.
+For cases under Regulation 21.13(b), WADA, the International Olympic Committee, the International Paralympic Committee, and ISAF shall also have the right to appeal to CAS with respect to the decision of the national-level appeal body.
 Any party filing an appeal shall be entitled to assistance from CAS to obtain all relevant information from the Anti-Doping Organization whose decision is being appealed and the information shall be provided if CAS so directs.